 He said that in England you can be bad at your job and never get fired, but in America that’s going to frustrate people.
 He said the writers should show glimpses of Michael being a good salesperson.

 The writers heeded this advice.
 For example, in Season 5, David Wallace, Dunder Mifflin’s CEO reveals that Michael’s branch is the most profitable branch.
-David is so impressed that he invites Michael to corporate to find out his secret sauce.
-He then sends him on a lecture circuit to inspire the other branches.
+David is so impressed that he invites Michael to corporate to discover his secret sauce.
+Then, he sends him on a lecture circuit to inspire the other branches.

 4. Michael’s Relationship with Jan